-- If the unit is fit with an optional HEPA filter and it is to be changed place the contaminated filter promptly inside a hazard waste sack and seal. - If the unit has two filter banks, repeat the procedure for the second HEPA filter. - Next remove the contaminated carbon filter by lifting it off the filter frame.
-The Carbon filter should ideally have already been protectively sprayed with hair lacquer before removal to reduce the risk of loosening contaminated carbon particles into the interior of the cabinet. - Place the filter promptly inside a waste sack and seal. - Vacuum clean the inside of the filter frame and surrounding area-also wipe clean with a damp lint-free cloth. - Install a new filter in reverse order to removal; make sure it is pushed to the very back of the locating tray, - Lift up the fan housing slightly, unlatch the stays and slide them back into the casing.
-Close the fan housing taking great care not to trap fingers. - Carry out airflow velocity checks and adjust fan speed as necessary. - Recalibrate the Nextion TFT alarm (Refer to "8.2.2 Resetting Airflow Velocity") - Next check the integrity of the filters (Refer to 8.4 Filter Integrity Testing)
+- 2. If the unit is fitted with an optional HEPA filter and it is to be changed place the contaminated filter promptly inside a hazard waste sack and seal. - 3.
+If the unit has two filter banks, repeat the procedure for the second HEPA filter. - 4.
+If the filter has carbon filters, then remove the contaminated carbon filter by lifting it off the filter frame.
+The Carbon filter should ideally have already been protectively sprayed with hair lacquer before removal to reduce the risk of loosening contaminated carbon particles into the interior of the cabinet. - 5.
+Place the filter promptly inside a waste sack and seal. - 6.
+Vacuum clean the inside of the filter frame and surrounding area-also wipe clean with a damp lint-free cloth. - 7.
+Install a new filter in reverse order to removal; make sure it is pushed to the very back of the locating tray, - 8.
+Lift up the fan housing slightly, unlatch the stays and slide them back into the casing.
+Close the fan housing taking great care not to trap fingers. - 9.
+Carry out airflow velocity checks and adjust fan speed as necessary. - 10.
+Recalibrate the Nextion TFT alarm (Refer to "8.2.2 Resetting Airflow Velocity") - 11.
+Next check the integrity of the filters (Refer to 8.4 Filter Integrity Testing)